Multidomain master data management gives personalization strategies a better start in life

 This challenge has three different root causes: 1) the customer does not give consent to use the information, 2) the tools to collect the information are lacking or insufficient, and 3) the management discipline and organization required to coordinate data objectives is ill-defined.

-Multidomain MDM can help to act as a data brokerage in the support of these three challenges.
+Multidomain master data management can help to act as a data brokerage in the support of these three challenges.
 It brings discipline to data management and provides a safe place to keep the collated data.
 In so far as asking the customer to share their data, this should be promoted in the development of a win-win scenario where the customer gets clear benefits from doing so without compromising their preferences for privacy.
-MDM can ensure that this process is transparent, by recording, governing, and auditing the consent and the consented data.
+Master data management can ensure that this process is transparent, by recording, governing, and auditing the consent and the consented data.

 Multidomain MDM moves you from segmentation to personalization